vivekx01/html-to-pdf/README.md

 - The server serves static files from the 'public' directory.
 - The payload size limit for request bodies is set to 50MB.

+## Third-party Dependencies

+This project uses Puppeteer, which is licensed under the Apache 2.0 License.
+See the Puppeteer License at https://github.com/puppeteer/puppeteer/blob/main/LICENSE for details.